JesusGo115/Natural-Language-SQLite/README.md

 # Running the interface

-The program can be installed and run with Node.js as follows with npm: (Assuming that you have a valid OpenAI key in the file api.secret)
+The program can be installed and run with Node.js as follows with npm: (Assuming that you have a valid OpenAI key in the file ```apikey.secret```)
 * ```npm install```
 * ```npm start```

+# Design Choices
+Deciding how to generate the prompts for GPT was difficult.
+I spent a lot of time fine-tuning them.
+I had tried to provide examples of proper input in some cases to the AI, but I found that including more details tended to confuse the AI more.
+Simpler seemed to be better.
+In the end, I opted for a one-off style approach.

 # Example Commands
 It should be noted that commands produce varying outputs at the whim of the AI.
 Our AI output has too much noise.
 I believe there is a way to fine tune it, but I have been unable to successfully do so to eliminate noise to date.